yamcs/yamcs/docs/server-manual/web-interface/telemetry.rst

 Telemetry
 =========

-The Telemetry group within the Yamcs web interface provides access to monitoring-related pages.
+The Telemetry group within the Yamcs UI provides access to monitoring-related pages.

 Packets
 -------